-Here are some great tips on booking a car rental in Dunedin
+Here are some great tips on booking a car hire in Dunedin

-- Book early so you are assured of getting the cheapest rental vehicle available for your travel dates.
+- Book early to get the cheapest rental vehicle available for your travel dates.

-- Don't stress if your plans change, we will not charge you any cancellation fees or modification fees.
+- Don't stress if your plans change, we will not charge you to cancel or modify your booking.

 - Keep an eye on the weather forecast.
 Black ice is common on the roads in winter, understand the road conditions you may encounter.